matheusasp/Mars-Rovers/README.md

 - Run:

-http-server on the terminal of the root folder of the project
+http-server on the terminal of the root folder of the project and go to http://127.0.0.1:8080/src/

 - Simulation Workflow